nishad-kindre-medtigo/myui/docs/website-requirements.md

   {
     slug: 'introducing-myui-v1',
     title: 'Introducing MyUI v1.0: A New Era of React Components',
-    description: 'After months of development, we\'re excited to announce the first stable release of MyUI.',
+    description: "After months of development, we're excited to announce the first stable release of MyUI.",
     author: {
       name: 'Your Name',
       avatar: '/avatars/author.jpg',